Today In History logo TIH

 Tiger Woods Wins Triple Crown: Golf History Rewritten

-The Red Cross declared a famine emergency in Tajikistan in 2001, with nearly a million people facing starvation after…
+The International Red Cross declared a famine emergency in Tajikistan in 2001, warning that nearly a million people f…

-The Red Cross declared a famine emergency in Tajikistan in 2001, with nearly a million people facing starvation after three consecutive years of drought.
-The crisis exposed how the country's civil war in the 1990s had destroyed agricultural infrastructure that still hadn't been rebuilt.
+The International Red Cross declared a famine emergency in Tajikistan in 2001, warning that nearly a million people faced starvation after three consecutive years of drought devastated the country's agriculture.
+The crisis exposed how Tajikistan's five-year civil war in the 1990s had destroyed irrigation systems, roads, and agricultural infrastructure that the impoverished government had been unable to rebuild.
+International food aid prevented the worst outcomes, but chronic malnutrition and food insecurity persisted across the country's rural regions for years afterward.

 NATO deployed 3,500 troops to Macedonia to oversee the disarmament of ethnic Albanian insurgents following months of …